damian08k/Expectrum_website/README.md

 That website is based on a free website template that is available on the Internet.
 I didn't change sections and content, but I added some mine features (e.g., functional "Blog" section).

+# Technologies
+Technologies I used for creating that website:

+- HTML5 (with BEM methodology)
+- SASS (SCSS)
+- Vanilla JS

 # Demo

 Here you can find a link to GitHub Pages, where I hosted page: